DazedTim/skeleton-app/README.md

 Simply run `gulp` to compile, or `gulp watch` to monitor files and recompile on the fly.

-PROTIP: The latest version of gulp-sass seems broke, use `1.3.1` instead if you're having issues.
+PROTIP: The latest version of gulp-sass seems broken with certain setups, use `1.3.3` instead if you're having issues.

 ### Composer